 This course introduces students to fundamental concepts in the physical sciences.
 Examples from everyday life are used to identify and promote an understanding of some basic principles that govern the physical world.
 Logical reasoning, critical thinking, modeling, and communication skills are emphasized.
-Offered when needed.
+Prerequisites & Notes